apache/pulsar/site2/docs/client-libraries-dotnet.md

 var client = PulsarClient.Builder().Build();
 ```

-To create a Pulsar C# client by using the builder, you can specify the following options:
+To create a Pulsar C# client by using the builder, you can specify the following options.

 | Option | Description | Default |
 | ---- | ---- | ---- |